2xsaiko/mixin-cheatsheet/at.md

    - `At.Shift.BEFORE` - Shift the returned opcodes before the injection target.
 For example, use it with an `INVOKE_ASSIGN` injection point to move the returned opcodes to before the assignment.
    - `At.Shift.BY` - Shift by an arbitrary number of opcodes.
 Use the `by` parameter to specify the number of opcodes to shift.
  - by - Specifies the number of opcodes to shift.
 Use when `shift` is specified as `At.Shift.BY`.
  - slice - Specifies the id of the slice to use for the query.
 Only works with `@Inject` injectors.
+Use with `@Slice#id`.
  - id - Specifies the identifier for the injection point.
 If specified, it's value is appended to the value specified in the outer annotation.
-Use with `@Slice#id`